LCOGT/neoexchange/README.md

 ### 2.1.5

-Update selenium; get tests working again; add functionality to ingest targets from text file list of target names.
+Update Selenium to 3.11 and Django to 1.11.
+Refactor functional tests for Valhalla/JavaScript-based authentication.
+Add functionality to ingest targets from text file list of target names.

 ### 2.1.4